José María Obando: Coup

 Obando's disbelief and inaction catalysed the events which occurred in the morning of April 17, 1854.
 General Melo arrived at his door and informed President Obando that he would mount a coup and invited him to suspend government and establish a provisional dictatorship to resolve the problems of the country.
 Obando baffled by the well announced and warned event that was taking place could not believe what was happening, he who after all had fought the dictatorships of Bolívar and Urdaneta, and who had fought against the regimes of Márquez, Herrán and Mosquera was now faced with the decision to become a dictator or a deposed president.
 President Obando declined him, and said he refused to take any power than that which was legitimately given to him by the people, and willingly and quietly accepted his fate to go down rather than to betray his convictions, thus a successful bloodless coup d'état had been launched by Melo.
 Obando was taken prisoner along with most members of his cabinet and many congressmen, some were able to escape and took refuge in the Legation of the United States.

-Post Presidency
+Post-presidency

 In 1860 Obando was commissioned to suppress a revolution in Cauca, and died in defending the Federal system against the Centralists.
 He was killed with six spears in the back, four in his chest and a contusion in the head.
 When he was dead his upper lip was cut off by Sebastían Tobar with a knife in order to remove his signature moustache.
 He was buried on May 1, 1861, in the Cemetery of Funza.
-He was survived by his second wife Timotea and his eight children.
 On August 19, 1869, his remains were exhumed and reburied in the family estate of El Empedradero in Popayán, and afterwards they were moved to the ossuary of the church of San Agustín, where they remained until they were moved once again through the lobbying of Antonio José Lemos Guzmán to the Pantheon of the Forefathers (Panteón de los Próceres).